-Data supports safety of Dynavax hepatitis B vaccine: FDA panel
+Data supports safety of Dynavax hepatitis B vaccine: U.S. FDA panel

 (Reuters) - Available data supports the safety of Dynavax Technologies Corp's experimental hepatitis B vaccine when administered to adults, a panel of expert advisers to the U.S. Food and Drug Administration said on Friday.

-The company will need to track patient outcomes carefully, the panel added.
+Much of the panel discussion focused on the need for Dynavax to carefully track patient outcomes due to concerns about safety of the vaccine, which has been rejected twice before by the regulatory agency.

-The advisory committee on Friday voted 11 to 1, with three abstentions, that data supports the safety of the vaccine, Heplisav-B, for adults 18 years and older.
+The advisory committee voted 12 to 1, including one emailed vote and three abstentions, that data supports the safety of the vaccine, Heplisav-B, for adults 18 years and older.
+A prior panel voted 13 to 1 that clinical trial data supports the vaccine's effectiveness, Dynavax said.

 FDA staffers, in a review released earlier this week, said the experimental hepatitis B vaccine is effective, but that there were more deaths and serious heart problems in patients given the vaccine than in those who took a rival product.